neemau/Python-send-automate-delivery-reports/README.md

   - Insert this data too into mysql database table

 Read all data from mysql table and put into new csv file's
-  - if data is more than 100000, distribute this data into multiple file
+  - if data is more than 100000, distribute this data into multiple files
   - create short downloadable link

  Fetch brand wise email ids from sql server db table